dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 We'll be changing `AllowNvramReset`, `AllowSetDefault`, `Vault` and `ScanPolicy`

 * **AllowNvramReset**: YES
-  * Allows for NVRAM reset both in the boot picker and when pressing `Cmd+Opt+P+R`
+  * Allow resetting NVRAM both in the boot picker and when pressing `Cmd+Opt+P+R`
 * **AllowSetDefault**: YES
   * Allow `CTRL+Enter` and `CTRL+Index` to set default boot device in the picker
 * **AuthRestart**: NO
-  * Enables Authenticated restart for FileVault 2 so password is not required on reboot.
-Can be considered a security risk so optional
+  * Enables Authenticated restart for FileVault 2.
+With Authenticated restart enabled FileVault password is not required on reboot.
+Can be considered a security risk so optional.
 * **BlacklistAppleUpdate**: True
-  * Ignores Apple's firmware updater, recommended to enable as to avoid issues with installs and updates
+  * Ignores Apple's firmware updater, recommended enabled to avoid issues with installs and updates
 * **BootProtect**: None
   * Allows the use of Bootstrap.efi inside EFI/OC/Bootstrap instead of BOOTx64.efi, useful for those wanting to either boot with rEFInd or avoid BOOTx64.efi overwrites from Windows.
 Proper use of this quirks is not be covered in this guide
 * **ExposeSensitiveData**: `6`